Digital-Media/HagenbergThesis/README.md

 2. **Clone**: clone as a Git repository to your (local) computer.
 3. **Fork**: copy to your own (remote) Github repository and clone afterwards.

-To edit and process the templates requires a recent LaTeX environment to be installed on your computer.
+To edit and process any of the templates requires a recent LaTeX environment to be installed on your computer.

 ## Online usage (Overleaf)

 The templates can also be used in online mode without having to install LaTeX on your own computer.
-To process the templates on **[Overleaf](https://www.overleaf.com/)**, create a (free) personal account and then use one of the following links to automatically import a specific template:
+To process the templates on **[Overleaf](https://www.overleaf.com/)** use one of the following links to **automatically import** the associated template:

 * [HgbThesisDE](https://www.overleaf.com/docs?snip_uri=https://github.com/Digital-Media/HgbThesisDE/archive/master.zip)
 * [HgbThesisEN](https://www.overleaf.com/docs?snip_uri=https://github.com/Digital-Media/HgbThesisEN/archive/master.zip)